Province of Cuenca: Geography

 The province is bordered by the provinces of Valencia (including its exclave Rincón de Ademuz), Albacete, Ciudad Real, Toledo, Madrid, Guadalajara, and Teruel.
 The northeastern side of the province is in the mountainous Sistema Ibérico area.

-211,375 people (2007) live in the province.
-Its capital is Cuenca, where nearly a quarter of the population live, some 52,980 people.
-There are 238 municipalities in Cuenca.
+Besides Cuenca, other large towns and municipalities include Tarancón, San Clemente, Quintanar del Rey, Huete, Villanueva de la Jara, Motilla del Palancar, Mota del Cuervo, La Almarcha, and Las Pedroñeras.
+The highest point in the province is the Mogorrita peak (1865 m).

-Other populous towns and municipalities include Tarancón, San Clemente, Quintanar del Rey, Huete, Villanueva de la Jara, Motilla del Palancar, Mota del Cuervo, La Almarcha, and Las Pedroñeras.
+Municipalities

 Cuenca Cathedral (built from 1182 to 1270), located in the city of Cuenca.